Samuel scores 2 TDs, Purdy throws for career-best 368 yards as 49ers beat Seahawks 28-16 – KION546

 INJURIES

-Seahawks: CB Devon Witherspoon (back) left the game in the first quarter and didn’t return. … CB Artie Burns (knee) left in the second half and didn’t return.
+Seahawks: CB Devon Witherspoon (bruised ribs) left the game in the first quarter and didn’t return. … CB Artie Burns (knee) left in the second half and didn’t return.

 UP NEXT